sitek94/youtube-notes/README.md

     the input, or save the notes every minute or so.
 - developing is quite hard, because you have to manually reload the extension
   - [webpack-ext-reloader](https://github.com/SimplifyJobs/webpack-ext-reloader) could help, but unfortunatelly, as of now it doesn't support Manifest v3.
 In case it is supported in the future, I've got a branch with the build already migrated from rollup to webpack: [webpack migration branch](https://github.com/sitek94/youtube-notes/tree/webpack)
-  - another option that looks promising is using Chrome API to reload the extention, I have to do some more digging still
+  - ~~another option that looks promising is using Chrome API to reload the extention, I have to do some more digging still~~ doesn't work with Manifest v3

 ## Resources